City and Industrial Development Corporation: Formation of CIDCO

 The board recommended that the new metro-centre or Navi Mumbai, as it is now called, be developed to accommodate a population of 21 lacs.
 This recommendation was accepted by the government of Maharashtra.
-Accordingly, the City and Industrial Development Corporation of Maharashtra Limited was incorporated on 17 March 1970 under the Indian Companies Act, 1956.
-By February 1970, the government notified for acquisition of privately owned land covering 86 villages and measuring 159.54 km² within the present limits of Navi Mumbai.
-Land belonging to nine other villages, measuring 28.70 km², was additionally designated in August 1973 for inclusion in the project area.
+Accordingly, the City and Industrial Development Corporation of Maharashtra Limited was incorporated on 17 March 1970 under the Companies Act 1956.
+By February 1970, the government notified for acquisition of privately owned land covering 86 villages and measuring 159.54 km2 within the present limits of Navi Mumbai.
+Land belonging to nine other villages, measuring 28.70 km2, was additionally designated in August 1973 for inclusion in the project area.

 In March 1971, CIDCO was named the New Town Development Authority for the project.
 In October the same year, CIDCO undertook to prepare and publish a development plan as required by the Maharashtra Regional and Town Planning Act, 1966.
 The corporation started functioning as a company fully owned by the state government with initial subscribed capital of Rs.
 3.95 crores from the government.
 It was entrusted with developing necessary social and physical infrastructure and was also entitled to recover all costs of development from the sale of land and constructed properties.

 The goal was to shift population and commercial activities from Mumbai to Navi Mumbai, which would be sustainable physically, economically and environmentally.
 The new city was projected to gain two million people and 750,000 jobs from the 1970s through the 1990s.

 The impact of Navi Mumbai on the growth of Mumbai was reflected in the 1980s.
 The 1991 census recorded a 10% decrease in population growth rate for greater Mumbai, compared to the previous decade.
 For the island city (a part of greater Mumbai), growth in the 1980s was negative for the first time.
 The reason for this phenomenon can partly be attributed to the growth of extended suburbs and partly to Navi Mumbai which provided an alternative path for growth.

 Organisation

 The corporation is controlled by a board of directors appointed by the state government.
 Day-to-day management is provided by the vice chairman and managing director supported by a team of joint managing directors, made up of the chief administrator (New Towns), the heads of various departments and personnel from various technical and non-technical disciplines, including officers, engineers, and subordinate staff.

-The corporation is managed according to the Companies Act and the Memorandum of Articles of Association of the Corporation.
+The corporation is managed according to the Companies Act and the Memorandum of Articles of Association of the corporation.
 Decisions are made through a democratic process including department-head meetings, committee meetings, board meetings, and general meetings.
 Annual reports on the working and affairs of the company, with audit reports, are regularly laid before the houses of the state legislature.
 The Board of Directors of CIDCO meets at least once a month.